 The Best Types of Flooring for Bathrooms in Canada and Vancouver BC

 Now that you know what to think about in general when choosing the flooring for your bathroom, take a closer look at some specific bathroom flooring options.
 Some of the best bathroom flooring options include:

-Tile might be the option that first comes to mind when people think of bathroom floors.
+The tile might be the option that first comes to mind when people think of bathroom floors.
 Made from ceramic or porcelain, tile flooring can create a classic look in your bathroom.
-It’s also water resistant and relatively easy to clean.
+It’s also water-resistant and relatively easy to clean.
 Like any flooring, tile offers a mix of advantages and drawbacks.
 Whether the pros outweigh the cons of tile flooring depends mostly on your needs.